bmeviauac01/datadriven/docs/homework/rest/index.md

     !!! warning "IMPORTANT"
         The data altered this way will be displayed on a screenshot in a later exercise; hence this step is essential.

 1. Create a new API endpoint for verifying whether a particular product specified by its ID exists.
-This new endpoint should respond to a `HEAD` HTTP query on URL `/api/product/{id}`.
+This new endpoint should respond to a `HEAD` HTTP query at URL `/api/product/{id}`.
 The HTTP response should be status code 200 or 404 (without any body either case).

-1. Create a new API endpoint that returns a single `Product` specified by its ID; the query is a `GET` query on URL `/api/product/{id}` and the response should be either 200 OK with the product as body, or 404 when the product is not found.
+1. Create a new API endpoint that returns a single `Product` specified by its ID; the query is a `GET` query at URL `/api/product/{id}` and the response should be either 200 OK with the product as body, or 404 when the product is not found.

+1. Create a new API endpoint that deletes a `Product` specified by its ID; the query is a `DELETE` query at URL `/api/product/{id}` and the response should be either 204 with no content, or 404 when the product is not found.

 1. Create a new API endpoint for querying the total number of products.
 (Such an endpoint could be used, for example, by the UI for paging the list of products.)
 This should be a GET HTTP request to URL `/api/product/-/count`.
 The returned result should be a JSON serialized `CountResult` object with the correct count.